huggingface/dataset-viewer/libs/libcommon/README.md

 - `QUEUE_MONGO_DATABASE`: name of the database used for storing the queue.
 Defaults to `datasets_server_queue`.
 - `QUEUE_MONGO_URL`: URL used to connect to the MongoDB server.
 Defaults to `mongodb://localhost:27017`.

+## S3 configuration

+Set environment variables to configure the connection to S3.

+- `S3_REGION_NAME`: bucket region name when using `s3` as storage protocol for assets or cached assets.
+Defaults to `us-east-1`.
+- `S3_ACCESS_KEY_ID`: unique identifier associated with an AWS account.
+It's used to identify the AWS account that is making requests to S3.
+Defaults to empty.
+- `S3_SECRET_ACCESS_KEY`: secret key associated with an AWS account.
+Defaults to empty.